7 Cheaper alternatives to popular (but expensive) planner supplies

 If you like the Mildliner colors then the Daiso soft marking pen are eerily similar.
 They’re not dual tip but if you use the point of the chisel end then it ends up like a dual tip (as you can do with any highlighter)

-Read more: 4 Similar (and cheaper) alternatives to the Zebra Mildliner Dual Tip Highlighters
+If you want more dupes, I did a comparison in this post:: 4 Similar (and cheaper) alternatives to the Zebra Mildliner Dual Tip Highlighters

 More planning tips